 A peer-to-peer (more commonly abbreviated as “P2P”) system doesn’t have a central controller; instead, users interact directly with one another.
 For example, there are peer-to-peer exchanges where you can sell your bitcoins directly to someone in your local area.

 When cryptocurrency information gets sensationalized in the media to raise its price or popularity, this is called pumping.

 Smart contracts are coded contracts written into blockchains that allow automated transactions to be executed.

 Cryptocurrencies are stored in virtual “wallets.”
 If you keep your cryptocurrencies on an exchange, that exchange controls your wallet.
 You can also use a digital wallet such as an app on your phone or computer.

-One popular form of wallet is a hardware wallet, which is like a flash drive that stores your cryptocurrencies offline but allows an easy connection to your computer for transacting.
-There are also paper wallets, which are (belive it or not) simply written records of your public and private addresses for your cryptocurrency.
+One popular form of cryptocurrency wallet is a hardware wallet, which is like a flash drive that stores your cryptocurrencies offline but allows an easy connection to your computer for transacting.
+There are also paper wallets, which are (believe it or not) simply written records of your public and private addresses for your cryptocurrency.
 Online wallets are called hot wallets, while offline wallets are called cold wallets or cold storage.

 A person who owns a significant amount of a cryptocurrency.
 When that person trades it they can actually affect the market price.
 These people are called whales.

 There are more than 7,000 cryptocurrencies on the market today, according to estimates.
 Each of them offers different characteristics in their transaction times, liquidity, privacy, and other factors.

 Below are the top 10 biggest by market cap, as of July 23, 2021, according to data from CoinMarketCap, which calculates cryptocurrency market caps by taking the price of a digital currency and multiplying it by the number of coins in circulation.